 Together, the collaboration group developed an orthogonal method, which provided additional information about the HCPs obtained from process-specific ELISA.
 Specifically, the HCP analysis provided SSI with the identity and quantity of the individual HCPs.
 This made it possible to compare and identify differences between various production batches.

 In addition, SSI found that the mass spectrometry method was applicable for process development.
 Here it provided detailed knowledge about amounts of individual host cell proteins, and how to eliminate them during the downstream purification.
-A knowledge, SSI could not obtain from any commercial or process specific ELISA assay.
+A knowledge, SSI could not obtain from any commercial or process specific ELISA HCP assay.